 “No matter what happens in your life, the love must remain.”

-This is Part Two of the Xerses Trilogy
+This is Volume Two in the Xerses Chronicles Trilogy

 Humankind is on an evolutionary journey.
 Lutor is the first Prophet sent to the new species Homo Sapiens Novus.
 Both he and his progeny belong to a yet more advanced experimental species – Homo Sapiens Provectus.